 Group sizes are no larger than 10 and attract a good mix of adrenaline junkies, curiosity seekers, and those looking to face their fears.
 Students during our visit showed focus on the lessons, and developed a fast camaraderie, encouraging classmates on their efforts between turns.

 The goal of the two-hour classes are to get participants more trained in "air awareness," or, in their ability to gracefully move through space, be it via hanging, flipping, or falling.

 Expert instructors, typically working in pairs of two, hail from diverse professional backgrounds, stemming from past circus, stunt work, performance, and adventure gigs.

 No serious athleticism is required to participate, but do be prepared for a workout, as well as some sore muscles in the aftermath of your session, as you're sure to stretch some muscles you didn't even know you had.

 The school additionally offers trampoline classes, which also focus on body awareness and alignment—students learn to twist in the air and even do aerial somersaults.
-Classes, with levels from from beginner to advanced, are 60 to 90 minutes in duration, with up to four participants ($40.
+Classes, with levels from beginner to advanced, are 60 to 90 minutes in duration, with up to four participants.

 Note that kids must be at least 6 years old to participate.
 Participants should wear snug-fitting clothes, including pants that cover the knees (to prevent chafing) and socks.
 Long hair should be tied back with a hairband (not plastic clips).

-Two-hour flying trapeze classes costs $50 to $70 per person.
-Note that outdoor classes may be cancelled in cases of inclement weather.
-Visit newyork.trapezeschool.com to book and for scheduling details.
+Note that outdoor classes may be canceled in cases of inclement weather.
+Visit Trapeze School New York's website to book a class and see scheduling details.